GRBurst/nix-cloud-scripts/README.md

 bash ./script-cook/template.sh
 ```

+Don't forget to clone recursively in that case.

 ## Contribute

-To get started, you can just copy one of the templates like `template.sh` or `template-aws.sh` and change the following:
+To get started, you can just copy one of the templates like `template.sh` or `aws/template.sh` and change the following:

 1. Options / parameters your script.
 2. Usage / help message with examples.